DallanQ/citadels/QA.md

 [witch](https://boardgamegeek.com/thread/1276403/witch)

-> When the bewitched character is called upon, they take an action then end their turn.
+> When the witch bewitches a character and the bewitched character is called upon, they take an action then end their turn.
 Then the witch takes over the rest of the turn.
 My question is, Does the witch now get to do an action (take 2 gold/cards) again, or does she just get the bonus of the bewitched character?
-Thanks.

 No, the Witch does her action on her turn, at which point she stops her turn.
 Then, when the bewitched character has performed their action, the Witch takes over their turn *at that point* so doesn't get a second action, but can use the bewitched character's special action and then build a district (or more if bewitching the Architect).